 The core editorial team of the Energy Blog @ ETH Zürich is a young and highly motivated crew of energy enthusiasts that love to engage in public outreach about recent science and policy research.
 If you find the blog posts interesting and want to contribute to the success of this initiative, send us an email and let us know what you think: firstname.lastname@example.org

 Yael Borofsky is a Doctoral researcher in the Development Economics Group and at the Institute for Science, Technology and Policy.
 Her research focuses on access to infrastructure in informal urban settlements in South Africa and targeting of electricity subsidies.

-Florian Egli is a Doctoral researcher in the Energy Politics Group, where he analyses investment decisions into new technologies, particularly renewable energy.
+Florian Egli is a Post-Doctoral researcher in the Energy Politics Group, where he analyses investment decisions into new technologies, particularly renewable energy.
 He is the vice president of foraus – the Swiss Think Tank on Foreign Policy and regularly speaks on climate, energy and foreign policy issues.
 He has also developed a passion for design thinking, which he uses in workshops to bridge science and policy.

 Evan Petkov is a Doctoral researcher in the Group of Sustainability and Technology.
 His research focuses on transforming the existing building stock towards meeting global climate and energy targets through the implementation of energy efficiency and renewable energy.
 He co-teaches a Masters class titled “Energy Innovation and Management”.

 Nina Boogen is a Post-Doctoral researcher at the Centre for Energy Policy and Economics.
 Her research focuses on the energy efficiency gap in households.
 She has worked in several projects funded by the Swiss Federal Office of Energy and the European Commission that analysed the level of energy efficiency and the behaviour of households with respect to energy saving measures.
 She is also teaching coordinator at the Chair of Energy and Public Economics.